logsem/melocoton/README.md

 - The interface of the alloc primitive Ψalloc is `alloc_proto` in `interop/prims_proto.v`.

-- The Hoare triple for the λC `buf_alloc` function is in TODO
+- The Hoare triple for the λC `buf_alloc` function is in `examples/compression/buffers_proof_alloc.v`.
+  TODO: it does not actually appear there, but will do so soon.

 Section 2.5:

 - `ML-TO-FFI` (Fig 6) is `ml_to_mut` in `interop/update_laws.v`
 - `FFI-TO-ML` (Fig 6) is `mut_to_ml` in `interop/update_laws.v`

-- The view reconciliation rule for buffers is proved in TODO
+- The view reconciliation rule for buffers is proved in `examples/compression/buffers_specs.v`.

 Section 3: